 |

-proper appears as Listing 1; the BLOCK DATA
+Program DEMO8 proper appears as Listing 1; the BLOCK DATA

-memory variables appears as Listing 2.
+routine used to initialize COMMON memory variables appears as Listing 2.

-The variable LEVEL
+The variable LEVEL provides a single

-stack pointer, while the various stacks indexed by this pointer are all implemented as arrays with names ending in LEV
+stack pointer, while the various stacks indexed by this pointer are all implemented as arrays with names ending in LEV.

-and its associated stack arrays are all declared in common memory, which makes them accessible
+Notice that LEVEL and its associated stack arrays are all declared in common memory, which makes them accessible

-proper and to the program's subroutines.
+both to DEMO8 proper and to the program's subroutines.

-and its associated stack arrays are initialized in the
+Notice also that none of LEVEL and its associated stack arrays are initialized in the

-routine.
+BLOCK DATA routine.
 These variables will provide active workspace whose

 content will frequently be overwritten.